 - Call for Participation in SCB Committees!
 Each October, SCB distributes a call for SCB members to express their interest in joining one of SCB’s Committees.
 Please consider increasing your level of involvement in these critically important roles.

-- 2021 International Congress for Conservation Biology (ICCB), scheduled for 12-16 December 2021 in Kigali, Rwanda, promises to be an amazing event!
+- 2023 International Congress for Conservation Biology (ICCB), will take place in Kigali, Rwanda, and promises to be an amazing event!
 Your SCB membership provides significant discounts to attend ICCB and SCB regional conferences.

 - Members receive a significant discount on annual Sheridan Press Print On Demand Conservation Biology subscriptions.
 Members receive the code by emailing SCB.

 More on membership rates and types of memberships.

 *Please email firstname.lastname@example.org with any questions about member benefits*